JamesLowther/blog/Writeups/ENOWARS 7.md

 > [!Abstract] Introduction
 > ENOWARS 7 was an Attack/Defence CTF hosted in the summer of 2023.
 During the competition, teams are given a Linux-based vulnbox the runs a number of vulnerable services.
 >
 > The objective of the game is to find and patch vulnerabilities on your own machine while simultaneously exploiting those same vulnerabilities against everyone else.
-This leads to a fast-paced compeition that tests lots of different skills.
+This leads to a fast-paced competition that tests lots of different skills.
 >
 > This year's ENOWARS was very well put together, and my team and I had a lot of fun competing.
 >
 > https://ctftime.org/event/2040

+---

 # asocialnetwork
 **Category: Web**

-For this service we were given a node.js application running through a Docker container.
+For this service, we were given a node.js application running through a Docker container.
 Only a single port, `3000`, was exposed.
 When navigating to the service in a web browser you are taken to a mock social media platform, complete with friend requests and a fully-functional chatroom.

 The page is also quite stylish!

 ![[../Files/Pasted image 20230722220044.png]]

 During an attack/defence CTF, flags are updated once per "tick", or in other words the flags change once a minute.
 After each tick, information about where to find the new flags is published.
-In this case it was a username, indicating that we had to read the flag from some data that was associated a specific user.
+In this case, it was a username, indicating that we had to read the flag from some data that was associated with a specific user.

-One feature of the platform was that you could create private chatrooms only available to you friends.
+One feature of the platform was that you could create private chatrooms only available to your friends.
 We guessed that the flags would be hidden in one of these chatrooms, and needed to figure out how to get access.

 We found that the POST endpoint that is used to accept a friend request does not have any authentication, meaning we can accept a friend request for a user different than our own.